-A few weeks ago, I faced one of the hardest situations a parent can face, because my 5 year old daughter was being bullied at park.
+A few weeks ago, I faced one of the hardest situations a parent can face, because my 5-year-old daughter was being bullied at a park.
 At first, it was difficult to accept that bullying could take place in such small kids.
 Then I could not understand how my universally liked, affable and charming daughter was being bullied by a particular child.
 As much as I wanted to intervene and sort this out, I could not.
-I had to let my daughter handle the situation and come out stronger, while being there to support her through this phase.
+I had to let my daughter handle the situation and come out stronger while being there to support her through this phase.
 It was my first jolt, my first introduction to what problems, nightmares and ordeals as a parent I might have to navigate through and protect my child from.

 But this problem pales to the demon that a lot of children in India are facing.
 The demon of Cyberbullying.

 Cyberbullying literally means harassing or causing harm to vulnerable targets mostly teenagers by means of the internet and mobile technologies.
 As the prevalence of computers & phones increases among kids in India and lack of awareness, kids are more prone to be targeted for bullying over social media networks.

 Even though most Indian parents are unaware of cyberbullying, India ranks a disturbing 3rd after China and Singapore in cyberbullying among kids.
 According to a study by Microsoft, 1 in 5 children in India has experienced what can be termed as online bullying.
 According to another study by IPSOS, India reports the highest percentage of kids being bullied at 32%, compared to 15% in the US and 13% in the UK.

 What does a cyberbullying case look like?